forgottencow77/forgottencow/README.md

 - **IKIGAMI (in development):**
   Indie game project. *(Details coming soon)*

-- **CotoVerse App(BlendAI.co):**
+- **CotoVerse App:**
+  I was part of the team at BlendAI releasing the CotoVerse App.
-  An app that lets you interact with 3D anime characters, each with unique models and voices.
+  This app lets you interact with 3D anime characters, each with unique models and voices.
   - Unity Development Team member
   - Led UI/UX design and new feature planning
   - Implemented local AI model inference using Unity Sentis

 ---